Azure/Azure-CloudIntelligence-SolutionAuthoringWorkspace/docs/solution-prices.md

 ---
 layout: default
-title: Solution Prices
+title: Solution prices
-navigation_weight: 3
+navigation_weight: 5
 ---
 # Solution Pricing Estimates
 **To provide you with an estimate of the price/cost of running a provisioned solution or tutorial please review the table below.
 Please contact cisolutions@microsoft.com if you have feedback.**